scottrules44/scotth.tech/src/pluginDocs/plugin-onesignal.md

 ## About

-This plugin allows implement the OneSignal SDK
+This plugin allows implement the OneSignal SDK for iOS and Android

 ## Functions